awflick/Basic-Escrow-Contract/README.md

 ## 📜 License

-MIT — free to use, remix, or expand.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.